Edwardius/ed-eddy-edward-braindump/content/Physiological Psychology/Neurodevelopment/Formation and Maturation/Differentiation and Synaptogenesis.md

 #neurodevelopment
 This occurs for our entire lifetime by the way.

+This stage is also where **stem cells and progenitor cells become specialized neurons and glia.** Explained in [[Proliferation and Neurogenesis]]
 # Dendritic Arborization
 Dendrites grow elaborate patterns to receive signals from other neurons.
 These branches increase in length as time passes (and prunes as needed).